Why Healthcare Advocacy Is Important

 Private Case Managers

-Private case managers provide direct patient advocacy.
-They interact with patients, families, doctors, healthcare facilities, hospitals, and insurance companies.
+Private case managers provide direct patient advocacy and often act as liaisons.
+They interact with and facilitate communication between patients, families, doctors, healthcare facilities, hospitals, and insurance companies.
 Private case managers either work independently or for advocacy organizations that assign them to client cases.

 Private case managers assist: